-Today Quechua has three pillars which we believe will change people’s lives forever.
-We believe each dollar our donors provide and each hour that a volunteer serves must be designed to make a lasting impact.
+We believe each dollar our donors provide and each hour that a volunteer serves MUST be designed to make a lasting impact.
 These three pillars provide a path to Break the Cycle of Poverty:

 1) Education for grades 1 through 12